President Donald Trump scores crucial win in Ohio again - WHIZ News

 The outcome gives the GOP enough votes to override a governor’s vetoes and to more easily place constitutional amendments before voters.

-Householder’s reelection bid was unclear early Wednesday, since votes cast for four write-in candidates running against him had not yet been counted.
+Householder’s reelection bid was unclear early Wednesday, because votes cast for four write-in candidates running against him had not yet been counted.

 Sewell reported from Cincinnati.
-Contributing to this report were Associated Press reporters Mark Gillispie in Cleveland, Andrew Welsh-Huggins in Columbus, John Seewer in Toledo and Farnoush Amiri, a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Contributing were Associated Press reporters Mark Gillispie in Cleveland, Andrew Welsh-Huggins in Columbus, John Seewer in Toledo and Farnoush Amiri, a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Find AP’s full election coverage at APNews.com/Election2020.